rasool-ahad/rasool-ahad/README.md

-- 🌱 learning machine learning and datascience everyday
+- 🌱 learning machine learning and data science everyday

 - 📫 How to reach me **rasoolahad1997.work@gmail.com**